despinola91/despinola91/README.md

 - 🌱 I’m currently learning Python and lots of thing related to Data Science.
 - 📫 How to reach me: despinola91@gmail.com or you can send me a message attached to a pigeon 🐦.
-- ⚡ Fun fact: I was in the same room with the Space Shuttle Endeavour 👾
+- ⚡ Fun fact: I was in the same room with the Space Shuttle Endeavour, isn't that really cool? 👾

 At the moment I am doing a serie of courses to educate myself: